Allegra S. Lezak

 • CALI Award for Academic Excellence in Transactional Skills: Real Estate

-• Best Lawyers – Ones to Watch 2022 – 2024: Construction Law and Litigation – Construction
+• Best Lawyers: Ones to Watch in America (2022 – 2025): Construction Law and Litigation – Construction

 • Super Lawyers Rising Star 2024